raexera/yoru/.github/README.md

 This is My Favorite Monospace Font!
 This font is used in my terminal emulator and all my code editor.
 Yes, for better Code.

 You know what?
 This Font is absolutely Awesome!
-If combined with Aesthetic Night Colorscheme!
+If combined with Yoru Colorscheme!

 <b>Font Preview:</b>